Covariate assisted screening and estimation: Main results

 It is seen that

 where each row of $B^*$ or $H^*$ has relatively few nonzeros.
-Compared to \eqref{dmodel}, \eqref{dmodel1} is much easier to track analytically, but it contains almost all the information about $\beta$.
+Compared to \eqref{dmodel}, \eqref{dmodel1} is much easier to track analytically, but it contains almost all the information about~$\beta$.

-The above observation naturally motivates the following graph, which we call the {\it Graph of Strong Dependence} (GOSD). \bed For a given parameter $\delta$, the GOSD is the graph $\cG^* = (V, E)$ with nodes $V = \{1, 2, \ldots, p\}$ and there is an edge between $i$ and $j$ when any of the three numbers $H^*(i,j)$, $B^*(i,j)$, and $B^*(j,i)$ is nonzero. \eed
+The above observation naturally motivates the following graph, which we call the \textit{graph of strong dependence} (GOSD). \begin{definition} For a given parameter $\delta$, the GOSD is the graph $\cG^* = (V, E)$ with nodes $V = \{1, 2, \ldots, p\}$, and there is an edge between $i$ and $j$ when any of the three numbers $H^*(i,j)$, $B^*(i,j)$ and $B^*(j,i)$ is nonzero. \end{definition}

-\bed A graph $\cg = (V, E)$ is called $K$-sparse if the degree of each node $\leq K$. \eed The definition of GOSD depends on a tuning parameter $\delta$, the choice of which is not critical, and it is generally sufficient if we choose $\delta = \delta_p = O(1/\log(p))$; see Section \ref{subsec:prelem} for details.
-With such a choice of $\delta$, it can be shown that in a general context, GOSD is $K$-sparse, where $K = K_{\delta}$ does not exceed a multi-$\log(p)$ term as $p \goto \infty$ (see Lemma \ref{lem:sparse}).
+\begin{definition} A graph ${\cal G}= (V, E)$ is called $K$-sparse if the degree of each node $\leq K$. \end{definition} The definition of GOSD depends on a tuning parameter $\delta$, the choice of which is not critical, and it is generally sufficient if we choose $\delta= \delta_p = O(1/\log(p))$; see Section B.1 in \citet{CASEsupp} for details.
+With such a choice of $\delta$, it can be shown that in a general context, GOSD is $K$-sparse, where $K = K_{\delta}$ does not exceed a multi-$\log(p)$ term as $p \goto\infty$; see Lemma B.1 in \citet{CASEsupp}.